oracle/python-cx_Oracle/doc/src/api_manual/cursor.rst

     Prepare a statement for execution against a database and then execute it against all parameter mappings or sequences found in the sequence parameters.
+See :ref:`batchstmnt`.

     The statement is managed in the same way as the :meth:`~Cursor.execute()` method manages it.
 If the size of the buffers allocated for any of the parameters exceeds 2 GB, you will receive the error "DPI-1015: array size of <n> is too large", where <n> varies with the size of each element being allocated in the buffer.
 If you receive this error, decrease the number of elements in the sequence parameters.

     If there are no parameters, or parameters have previously been bound, the number of iterations can be specified as an integer instead of needing to